moonstream-to/api/README.md

 ## Contributing

-If you would like to contribute to Moonstream, please reach out to @zomglings on the [Moonstream Discord](https://discord.gg/pYE65FuNSz).
+We are working on contributing guidelines.
+In the meantime, please reach out to @zomglings on the [Moonstream Discord](https://discord.gg/pYE65FuNSz).